I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_video_process_transform_0020.md

 `Orientation`

 The rotation and flip operation to apply to the source.
 Source and destination rectangles are specified in post orientation coordinates.

-`SourceAspectRatio`

-The source aspect ratio.

-`SourceRectangle`

-The source rectangle is the portion of the input surface that is bit block transferred to the destination surface.
-The source rectangle is given in pixel coordinates, relative to the input surface.
-Stereo format is implemented after orientation is applied.

 ## Requirements